scotchANDsolder/F21PoeticComputation/Arduino.md

 <img src="https://makergram.com/blog/content/images/2020/04/WillingDishonestCirriped-small-1.gif">

 ## Practice Activity #1
+- Attach a LED to (the longer leg) to Pin 13 and (the shorter leg) to GND
 - Try changing the values in **delay(1000)**.
 What do you notice?
 - **digitalWrite(HIGH)** turns the LED on while **digitalWrite(LOW)** turns it off.
 Can you create your own blinking pattern?